rsamec/react-designer-core/README.md

 +   ObjectTree - logical component tree - enables to search and move components between nodes

-Document definition is done in JSON - uses PPT that follows the separation between
+Document definition is done in JSON - uses [PTT](https://github.com/rsamec/ptt) that follows the separation between

 +   logical component tree - JSON simple document description - [Page Transform Tree (PTT)](https://github.com/rsamec/ptt) - it is framework agnostic definition
 +   visual component tree - [React virtual DOM](http://facebook.github.io/react) - rendering to DOM so that it maps each component (terminal node) from logical tree to react component and its properties